lucasmreis/blogSource/src/posts/using-csp-as-application-architecture.md

 The `start` function loads the config, and will start all the processes.
 I like to put the loaded app in the `window` object, so I can play with it in the browser console, very much like Clojure's command line.

-Get your build flow running (I like to use [npm as a build tool](http://lucasmreis.github.io/blog/npm-is-an-amazing-build-tool/) for that) and let's dive into the update processes.
+Get your build flow running (I like to use [npm as a build tool](../npm-is-an-amazing-build-tool/)) and let's dive into the update processes.

 ## Updates

 Let's pick one functionality in our app: adding a new word to the `state.words` list.
-First, let's implement the function that receives the old state, the word to add, and returns the new state with the word added:
+First, let's implement the function that receives the old state and the word to add, and then returns the new state with the word added:

 ```js
 // updates.js